 The existing bus priority measures through Cork City are particularly limited with 14km of bus lanes.
-The proposed bus priority measures include approximately 100km of new bus lanes, representing an increase in bus lanes by a factor of 700%.
-The proposed bus lanes align with the proposed Core Bus Network, ensuring efficient, reliable and frequent services and enable interchange with rail and light rail stations and Park and Rides facilities.
+The proposed bus priority measures align with the BusConnects Network to ensure efficient, reliable and frequent services and enable interchange with rail, light rail and Park and Ride facilities.